-Boards & Commissionsupdated: Thursday, May 09, 2013
+Boards & Commissionsupdated: Thursday, March 12, 2015

 Citizen involvement improves the quality and responsiveness of public decision-making.
 Serving as a member of a board or commission offers an excellent opportunity to become actively involved in your city government.
-The City of St. Louis Park welcomes its citizens to share their talents and perspectives by serving on an advisory board or commission.
+The City of St. Louis Park welcomes its citizens to share their talents and perspectives by serving on an advisory Board or Commission.
 In exchange for your commitment of both time and effort, these committees influence the policies, actions and progress of our community.

 In order to provide young people with an opportunity to contribute their ideas and to participate in City Government, several advisory groups have positions for youth representatives.
 Interested high school youth (public, private or home-school) should check the "Student (under 18)" box at the top of the application form.

 The following Boards & Commissions currently have vacancies:

 - Charter Commission whose mission is to evaluate and propose changes which are warranted in the City Home Rule Charter as provided by State Statute.
 The Commission also monitors legislative activities on an on-going basis.
 All members are appointed by Hennepin County Chief Judge Peter Cahill.
 (One vacancy – 4 year term)

 - Youth Commissioners serve a one-year term and are needed on the Environment and Sustainability Commission-Sustainable SLP; Planning Commission; Police Advisory Commission; and Telecommunications Advisory Commission.

 To learn more about each commission, review agenda and minutes, and to see a list of current members and staff liaison contact information, please click one of the following links:

 - Charter Commission

 - Environment & Sustainability Commission: Sustainable SLP